In the 180-year history of the Texas Rangers,

 company.
 Walker and his small crew arrived in San Antonio in March, enlisted, and left to join Hays.

-Comanche war party arrayed for battle and reported to Hays.
-The fifteen Rangers had been on the trail
+sighted a Comanche war party arrayed for battle and reported to Hays.
+The fifteen Rangers had been

-three weeks, headed north from San Antonio to deal with reports of Comanches gathering on the Llano
+on the trail three weeks, headed north from San Antonio to deal with reports of Comanches gathering

-River.
-A day later, scouts reported a large group of Comanche warriors moving in their direction.
-Next
+on the Llano River.
+A day later, scouts reported a large group of Comanche warriors moving in their

-leading his men in a charge at the exposed Indians.
-Each had two of the Patersons and each gun was
+began leading his men in a charge at the exposed Indians.
+Each had two of the Patersons and each

 Now in a defensible position, three Texans held horses while the others deployed to meet the charging